plankington/snmptrap-alerting-extension/README.md

 'Actions'.
 Click on the 'Create Action' button.
 Select 'Custom Action' and click OK.
 In the drop-down menu you can find the action called 'send-snmp-trap'.

+4. Use the MIB file \<Controller-install-dir\>/custom/conf/APPD-CTLR-MIB.mib to interpret the trap at the trap receiver.

 ##Debugging

 To debug the code: